 Online Paralegal Schools or Campus-Based Paralegal Schools

 When choosing the right paralegal schools for you, one consideration is whether to apply to online paralegal schools or campus-based programs.
 Both types of programs offer benefits and weaknesses.
-With online schools you can save time and money from not having to commute to classes at the campus.
-It is also easier to keep your current job because online schools typically offer flexible schedules which lowers the opportunity cost of lost wages.
+With online schools, you can save time and money from not having to commute to classes at the campus.
+It is also easier to keep your current job because online schools typically offer flexible schedules which lower the opportunity cost of lost wages.
 On-campus programs often provide more in-person contact with the professors and instructors and allow for more in-person interaction with classmates.
-On-campus programs typically have a better reputation in the work force, although many schools do not explicitly state on the diploma if the degree was earned on-campus or online.
+On-campus programs typically have a better reputation in the workforce, although many schools do not explicitly state on the diploma if the degree was earned on-campus or online.
 There can also be a difference in tuition costs depending on whether the on-campus program is private or public.
 Most of the schools approved by the American Bar Association are on-campus programs.
 It can be helpful to request information from multiple schools to weigh your options.
 The American Bar Association provides a directory of their approved paralegal education programs.

 Well Known ABA Approved Paralegal Schools

-Georgetown University: The School of Continuing Studies at Georgetown University has a Paralegal Studies Certificate, the only American Bar Association approved program in Washington DC.
+The School of Continuing Studies at Georgetown University has a Paralegal Studies Certificate, the only American Bar Association approved program in Washington DC.
 Students can choose the Evening Certificate Program (part-time, one year) or the Summer Intensive Certificate Program (14 weeks).
-Being in the country’s capital, Georgetown University has many expert faculty that work within federal legal offices.
+Being in the country's capital, Georgetown University has many expert faculty who work within federal legal offices.
 Certificate students choose one of two tracks, General Legal Track or the Litigation Technology/ Legal Project Management Track.

 How to Choose a Paralegal School